loudoweb/gsui/README.md

 - [ ] remove bindx2 dependency ?
 - [ ] add macros to include classes from xml
 - [ ] Render should also handle CheckBox and Radio
+- [ ] Textfield should inherits Base to allow repositioning if in boxB or boxV
+- [ ] forbids setting x in boxH and y in boxV

 # dependencies
 - actuate